christian-mindfulness/app_development/toothbrush_privacy.md

 The "Toothbrush Timer" app is essentially unsupported.
 If you are really stuck, then you can contact [christian.mindful@outlook.com](mailto:christian.mindful@outlook.com).

+# Copyright

+All code copyright the app author.

+The buzzer at the end of the of the timer is "Short ring of an oven cooker timer bell.
+Version 1" from ZapSplat.com.
+Used with permission.

 # Privacy Policy

 The "Toothbrush Timer" app has been created as a free app.
 This Service is provided at no cost and is intended for use as is.